Market Expansion Strategy – Best Practice of SaaS companies

 The international development model

 It began with an analysis of the market opportunities and the possibilities of making an acquisition.
 The conclusion was that the market, the targets, and the timing were not right for an acquisition.
-It was then decided to open offices on the spot and to recruit sales representatives to conquer the first American customers.
-It is difficult to establish itself on the American market for a European company.
+It was then decided to open offices on the spot and to recruit sales representatives to attract the first American customers.
+It is difficult to establish itself in the American market for a European company.
 Its financial strength and ability to scale are often questioned.

+It was only after 3 years of effort that the signs of success appeared in the United States.
 It was decisive to win major logos, in this case, Airbnb, Uber, and Dropbox, and use them as reference.
 This leverage has established credibility with other prospects.

 Expansion models differentiated by country

-This is what Kyriba has done in the Middle East and in Japan.
+International Development by direct incorporation is justified in large markets such as the USA.
+To invest in less strategic markets or markets with a very different culture, other models are better suited.This is what Kyriba has done in the Middle East and in Japan.
 They formed a joint venture with SunBridge Corporation in Japan.
-In this territory, the association with Japanese companies is essential.
+In this territory, association with Japanese companies is essential.
 It is a model that works perfectly with a favorable acquisition cost.

 Product Market Fit and Differentiation

-You must clearly be able to define the nice-to-have and must-have solutions offered to customers.
+The key to the success of global expansion is the adequacy of the product with the market.
+The office opening is combined with a mix of competitive positioning and differentiation factors.You must clearly be able to define the nice-to-have and must-have solutions offered to customers.
 Also, it is preferable not to have to adapt more than 10% of the solution or product.
 Indeed, if the need for adaptation is too large, it is often because the market is not relevant.

 In the case of Kyriba, this was the case in Brazil.
 The required level of integration of taxation, legal, and finance did not make this market attractive enough.